opensearch-project/documentation-website/_dashboards/selfhost-maps-server.md

 # Self-host maps server

-The self-host maps server for OpenSearch Dashboards allows users to access the default maps service on air-gapped environments.
-The server provides a map manifest with map tiles and vectors URL, map tiles URL, and map vectors URL that are compatible with OpenSearch.
+The self-host maps server for OpenSearch Dashboards allows users to access the default maps service in air-gapped environments.
+OpenSearch-compatible map URLs include a map manifest with map tiles and vectors, the map tiles, and the map vectors.

-The following steps walk through setting up and using the self-host maps server with OpenSearch Dashboards.
+The following sections provide steps for setting up and using the self-host maps server with OpenSearch Dashboards.

-You can access the `maps-server` image via the OpenSearch official [Docker Hub repository](https://hub.docker.com/u/opensearchproject).
+You can access the `maps-server` image via the official OpenSearch [Docker Hub repository](https://hub.docker.com/u/opensearchproject).
 {: .note}

 ## Pull Docker image